Honey Pear Upside Down Cake – honey butter cake layers, baked with caramelized pears and filled and covered in a honey

-Before making this cake, I knew that I didn’t want to do a fruit filling and I didn’t want to put the pears into the batter (for no particular reason – just the mood I was in, I guess).
+Before making this cake, I knew that I didn’t want to do a fruit filling and I didn’t want to put the pears into the batter.
+I don’t like chunks of fruit in my cake layers.
+Just personal preference.
 That left me with one option: cooking the pears on top of the cake, just like an upside down pineapple cake.

 How good does this cake look?
 Even without the honey cream cheese buttercream, it’s already got great flavors and texture.
 You could cut a slice right now and walk away happy… but don’t… the honey cream cheese frosting is definitely worth waiting for.